We were told that we'd have a water manifold system which was important to us. Instead we have 1 water line feeding the whole house.

 After waiting 23 years to build a home and the high reviews of several friends I am so beyond heartbroken.
 I would never build with them again.

-Review about: Khovnanian Homes House Construction.
+Product or Service Mentioned: Khovnanian Homes House Construction.